-The dissertation proposal together with the Committee's recommendations is forwarded for consideration and approval of the Board of Advanced Studies and Research (BASR), University of Karachi.
+The dissertation proposal together with the Committee's recommendations is forwarded for consideration and approval of the Advanced Studies and Research Board (ASRB), University of Karachi.
 The candidate is then required to submit four copies of his/her dissertation which must be written in English, along with an abstract, not exceeding 1000 words.

-The dissertation is examined as per BASR Rules.
+The dissertation is examined as per ASRB Rules.